Qusaiiii/discord.js_cleverbot/README.md

 - npm install cleverbot-node --save
 - npm install entities --save

+(If you get a few errors, Don't worry about them.
+As long as you don't error on the last line, things should be fine.
+They're just erroring because you don't have optional files installed, but the script will still run fine.)

 Now edit the file called **config.json** and place in your token (Yes, that easy)